Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 How does step-parent adoption work if the other parent is missing?

-Brette's Answer: You will need to attempt to give him notice.
+Brette Answers: You'll need to attempt to give him notice.
 If you can't find him, the court will order that notice be given by publication, which means you'll have to put a classified ad in a newspaper.
 If he doesn't respond, you can go ahead.
-Stepparent adoptions are generally an easy process, although your husband will have to undergo a criminal record check. » Return to top
+Stepparent adoptions are generally an easy process, although your husband will have to undergo a criminal record check.

 Can I remove my ex's parental rights so my fiancé can adopt my child?

 Margie's Question: My daughter is 3, and ever since she was born my ex has been in and out of her life.
 My daughter has no idea who he is and hasn't seen him since she was at least 9 months old.
-He only sends money every blue moon.
-I'm currently engaged, I want him to be able to adopt my daughter.
-She looks at him as if he is her father.
-Is there anything I can do to take my ex's parental rights taken away?
+He only sends money once every blue moon.
+I'm currently engaged and I want my fiancé to adopt my daughter.
+Is there any way I can have my ex's parental rights taken away?
+Would this end my ex's child support obligation?

-Can my fiancé adopt my child without my ex losing his rights?
+Can my fiancé adopt my child without my ex losing his parental rights?

-Sharon's Question: I have been divorced for 2 and a half years.
-My ex-husband and I have joint custody of my 6 year-old daughter, but I am the domiciliary parent.
-I am getting remarried and my fiancé wants to have custody of my daughter.
+Sharon Asks: I've been divorced for 2 and a half years.
+My ex-husband and I have joint custody, but I am the domiciliary parent.
+I am getting remarried and my fiancé wants to adopt my daughter.
 My ex-husband is not very involved in her life and does not fulfill his commitments in terms of child support or in seeing her as frequently as stated in the divorce agreements.
 He does not want to give up his parental rights and I would prefer for him not to have to, but I know that my new fiancé will be more of a father figure to her than my ex.
 First of all, is there any way for my fiancé to adopt my daughter without my ex losing his rights?
-Secondly, if that is not possible, what steps could I take to allow my fiancé to adopt my daughter.
+Secondly, if that is not possible, what steps could I take to allow my fiancé to adopt my daughter?

-Brette's Answer: Your fiance cannot adopt your daughter unless the father's rights are terminated.
+Brette's Answer: Your fiancé cannot adopt your daughter unless the father's rights are terminated.
 Being lax with visitation and child support is not grounds for termination.
-Your fiance can have a very important role in your child's life.
+Your fiancé can have a very important role in your child's life.
 It's not always about what the legal papers say.
 If he becomes her emotional father, they will have that bond forever.
 At the same time, it's important for her to have a relationship with her biological father too.
-A child can never have too many loving adults in her life. » Return to top
+A child can never have too many loving adults in her life.

-Does he have any rights if he never adopted my child?
+Does he have any rights if he never adopted my daughter?

 Cindi's Question: I have a 14 yr. old daughter that my soon to be ex-husband never adopted.
 He has her convinced that it is better to stay with him, as he is buying her everything.
 Does he have any legal rights to my daughter?